jonathanscholtes/Azure-AI-RAG-CSharp-Semantic-Kernel-Functions/README.md

 - [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/get-started-with-azure-cli) (Command Line Interface)
 - .NET 8.0 is installed and properly configured in the development environment.
 - Python 3.11.4 installed on development environment.
+- Node.js 20.11.1 installed in your development environment.
+    - Please follow the steps outlined [here](https://stochasticcoder.com/2024/03/06/langchain-rag-with-react-fastapi-cosmos-db-vectors-part-3/#h-install-node-js) to download and install Node.JS.
 - An IDE for Development, such as [VS Code](https://code.visualstudio.com/download)